gbdev/pandocs/content/Video_Display.md

-Even if the procedure gets executed at the *end* of Mode 0 or 1, it is still proof to assume that VRAM can be accessed for a few more cycles because in either case the following period is Mode 2 which allows access to VRAM either.
+Even if the procedure gets executed at the *end* of Mode 0 or 1, it is still proof to assume that VRAM can be accessed for a few more cycles because in either case the following period is Mode 2 which allows access to VRAM also.
 However, be careful about STAT LCD interrupts or other interrupts that could cause the LCD to be back in mode 3 by the time it returns.
 In CGB Mode an alternate method to write data to VRAM is to use the HDMA Function (FF51-FF55).